xSauron/ICMP/README.md

 # ICMP
-Program to send custom ICMP packets.
+Program to send custom messages in ICMP packets using Windows Forms.